-After that, he went abroad, and along with a scholarship that he received from the prestigious University of Virginia, US there he continued his bachelor’s degree in Commerce.
+After that, he went abroad, and along with a scholarship that he received from the prestigious University of Virginia, US he continued his bachelor’s degree in Commerce.

 Life after Returning from the US

-Manuj Jindal also worked in a reputed firm named Barclays after he returned from the US in 2010 and with this, he was also able to clear up his student loans and after that, a new chapter of MANUJ JINDAL’s life began.
+Manuj Jindal also worked in a reputed firm named Barclays after he returned from the US in 2010 with this, he was also able to clear up his student loans and after that, a new chapter of MANUJ JINDAL’s life began.